Who To Call When Stuck in Snow? – Does Car Insurance Cover Snow Accidents?

 Yes, if you have comprehensive coverage on your auto policy, you can cover snow accidents and all kinds of weather-related damage to your vehicle.
 However, basic insurance usually does not cover snow accidents.

-In my personal experience, whenever I had a problem with snow, rain, or storm car damage, my KASKO insurance (comprehensive coverage) helped me pay the damages.
+In my experience, whenever I had a problem with snow, rain, or storm car damage, my KASKO insurance (comprehensive coverage) helped me pay for the damages.
 Weather car damages are something that car owners usually have as the number one problem in traffic.
-Additionally, comprehensive coverage is essential if you do not have your garage and park on the street.
+Additionally, thorough coverage is essential if you do not have your garage and park on the street.

 What Do You Put Under a Stuck Tire?